armahmoodian/sample-randomization-Rasch/README.md

-# Sample Randomization in the Rasch Analysis
+# Randomization of Samples for Rasch Analysis
 Sample randomization across time points for Rasch Analysis of Repeated Measures

 ## What we have: